Commercial EVs in 2026: The Class 4-8 Market by the Numbers

 TL;DR

-Commercial EVs hit an inflection point in 2025-2026.
-Class 4-8 cumulative US deployments crossed 10,000 vehicles in Q1 2026 — a number that took roughly five years to build and is now growing 50%+ year-over-year.
-The leaders by units are unsurprising: Daimler's Freightliner eCascadia leads Class 8, Volvo VNR Electric is second, and Harbinger has emerged as the medium-duty leader almost overnight (1,280 units delivered through 2025-2026 from a standing start in 2023).
+Commercial EVs hit an inflection point in 2025 — then cooled in 2026.
+In the SpotCharge Class 4-8 tracking subset, cumulative deployments crossed 10,000 vehicles in Q1 2026; across all zero-emission truck segments, CALSTART counts roughly 59,000 cumulatively.
+The catch: after years of fast growth, new ZE-truck deployments fell ~49% year-over-year in 2026 amid tax-credit and regulatory uncertainty.
+The leaders by units are unsurprising: Daimler's Freightliner eCascadia leads Class 8, Volvo VNR Electric is second, and Harbinger has emerged as the medium-duty leader almost overnight (733 units delivered in 2025 from a standing start in 2023).

 What's still hard: depot charging.
-A Class 8 EV truck needs 250-350 kWh per overnight charge, and a depot of 10 trucks needs 2-3 MW of grid capacity.
+A Class 8 EV truck needs several hundred kWh per overnight charge, and a 10-truck depot can need anywhere from ~1 MW (slow overnight) to 3 MW (faster turns) of grid capacity.
 Most utility build-outs to support that take 18-36 months.
 The trucks are ready; the chargers, in many cases, aren't.

 The numbers, quarter by quarter